 Refinancing a Wells Fargo Student Loan

-If you’ve already paid of your USAA, Wells Fargo student loan and liked the experience, the rates were good, or whatever the case, you can go back and get another student loan from Wells Fargo.
+If you’ve already paid off your USAA, Wells Fargo student loan, and liked the experience, the rates were good, or whatever the case, you can go back and get another student loan from Wells Fargo.
 Again, USAA was just the third party here, they got you the discount, not the loan.
 Talk to Wells Fargo about your needs, see if they can offer a military discount based on your prior experience with them and USAA.

 If you’re lucky, Wells Fargo will come back with a better rate—if you’re refinancing with them.
 If you refinance with a new lender, Wells Fargo pays off your loan, and maybe, just maybe, you might get a better rate then too.
 Just make sure you check out the market and refinance only if it makes financial sense.
 Yes, we know it’s a headache.
 Often you have to talk to a real live person, and that means listening to them try to sell you their product.
 But trust us, it’s worth it in the end.
 Not all lenders offer the same discounts or rates, so shop around so you can save money on your loan in the end.
 School isn’t cheap, why make it more expensive than it has to be.